IddoSadeh/stat/README.md

 -  every time i make changes, do the following:

-To update your online book, make changes to your book’s content on the main branch of your repository, re-build your book with <code>jupyter-book build cplusplus/</code> and then use <code>ghp-import -n -p -f cplusplus/_build/html</code> as before to push the newly built HTML to the <code>gh-pages</code> branch.
+To update your online book, make changes to your book’s content on the main branch of your repository, re-build your book with

+<code>jupyter-book build stat/</code>

+and then use

+<code>ghp-import -n -p -f stat/_build/html</code>

+as before to push the newly built HTML to the <code>gh-pages</code> branch.

+**Note:** By default, Jupyter Book will only build the HTML for pages that have been updated since the last time you built the book.
+Full re-build using:

+<code>jupyter-book build --all stat/</code>

 ## Publishing the website